Jason-M-Bailey/nodejs/assets/README.md

 ## Usage

-user needs to know about god
+This application is to learn more about NBA players.

 ## License

-Project is licensed by GPL 3.0 license.
+Project is licensed by MIT license.

 ## Contributing

-user needs to know literally everything
+Pull requests require 2 approvals.

 ## Tests